 People who want to spend part of the year in Mexico would do very well making a real estate investment in Tulum

-With people who want to mix their lifestyle and a place they can rent out.
+It is great for those who want both a lifestyle option plus a place they can rent out.
 Tulum is an amazing destination, there is a lot to like about it, and it is absolutely possible to spend a few months of the year there as a tourist, or even obtain Mexican residency, and then rent out the apartment on Airbnb for the remainder of the year.
 If people want to maximize their ROI, I recommend they list the condo on Airbnb from mid-December until the end of April, which is the peak season.

-A real estate investment of a minimum of $300,000 using the right structure qualifies the investor for residency in Mexico, and there are many other ways to qualify.
+A real estate investment of at minimum $300,000 using the right structure qualifies the investor for residency in Mexico, and there are many other ways to qualify.

 People who like buying from desperate sellers

-People who want rental yields should aim for high-end Tulum villas
+People who want rental yields should aim for very high-end Tulum villas

-It’s a very niche market, but people are making great yields from very specific villas and investments.
+It’s a very niche market, but people are making good yields from very specific villas.

 Conclusion: Real Estate Investment in Tulum Mexico

-Reach out to Luigi for opportunities to invest in real estate in Tulum Mexico.
+Contact Luigi for to invest in Tulum Mexico

-Luigi, originally from Montreal, has been living in Mexico for many years and even obtained Mexican citizenship.
+Luigi, originally from Montreal, has been living in Mexico for many years.
 What I like about him is that he also does the secondary market in addition to selling new developments.
-This gives investors the full spectrum of opportunities on the market.
+This offers investors the full spectrum of opportunities on the market.

 Available services in Mexico: